-MP3 Players
+MP3 Players/CDs

 WISCA allows students to use portable music players during the school day.
 Students may bring in their own MP3 player from home, or they may use WISCA-owned devices when available.
+Additionally, if students are permitted to bring in CDs from home, the musical content must be considered school appropriate and students are not permitted to download music onto the Watson Institute devices (see policy below).
 The following expectations apply: